-- (i) name and place of business or registered seat of the undertakings; - (ii) type of business of the undertakings; - (iii) turnover in domestic market and worldwide of the undertakings; - (iv) market shares of the undertaking, including the methods for their calculation or estimation; - (v) in case of an acquisition of share capital, size of the interest acquired by any undertaking and of the total interest held in this undertaking; and - (vi) the name of the person authorised to represent the undertaking during the merger assessment procedures.
+- name and place of business or registered seat of the undertakings; - (ii) type of business of the undertakings; - (iii) turnover in domestic market and worldwide of the undertakings; - (iv) market shares of the undertaking, including the methods for their calculation or estimation; - in case of an acquisition of share capital, size of the interest acquired by any undertaking and of the total interest held in this undertaking; and - (vi) the name of the person authorised to represent the undertaking during the merger assessment procedures.

-Filings have to be supported with documents related to the merger and identification of the undertakings such as copy of the merger agreement or public offer, approval of the merger from the managing bodies of the undertakings, financial statements and balance sheets of the last financial year of the undertakings and documents identifying the registration of the undertakings with the National Chamber of Commerce or Commercial Register.
+Filings have to be supported with documents related to the merger and identification of the undertakings such as a copy of the merger agreement or public offer, approval of the merger from the managing bodies of the undertakings, financial statements and balance sheets of the last financial year of the undertakings and documents identifying the registration of the undertakings with the National Chamber of Commerce or Commercial Register.
+In case these documents are in a foreign language, they should be notarised and legalised (when applicable) and should be submitted accompanied with the Albanian translation (duly notarised).
+The notification should contain a descriptive list of documents attached as well as the respective number of pages.